Eduard Pernkopf: Early life

 Pernkopf was born in 1888 in the Lower Austria village of Rappottenstein.
 The youngest of three sons, he seemed to be considering a career in music upon his completion of the Gymnasium in Horn.
 However, the death of his father, the village's doctor, in 1903 led him to pursue medicine instead, as his father's death caused the family considerable hardship that a career as a physician was more likely to reverse.

 He began his studies at the University of Vienna's medical school in 1907.
 During his time there he became a member of the Student Academic Fraternity of Germany, a student group with a strong German nationalist persuasion.
 As a student he had worked under Ferdinand Hochstetter, director of the university's anatomy institute.
 Hochstetter became his mentor and one of his strongest influences.
 In 1912 he received his medical degree.

 For the next eight years he taught anatomy at various institutions in Austria.
-He served in the military as a physician for a year during World War I. In 1920 he returned to Vienna to work as one of Hochstetter's assistants, lecturing to first- and second-year students about the peripheral nervous and cardiovascular systems.
+He served in the military as a physician for a year during World War I. In 1920 he returned to Vienna to work as one of Hochstetter's assistants, lecturing to first- and second-year students about the cardiovascular and peripheral nervous systems.

 Career and political activity

 Back in Vienna he rose quickly in the academic ranks.
 In 1926 he earned the title of associate professor, with a promotion to full professor two years later.
-Five years after that, in 1933, he formally succeeded Hochstetter as the anatomical institute's director.
+Five years after that, in 1933, he formally succeeded his teacher Ferdinand Hochstetter as the anatomical institute's director.
 At the ceremony installing him in that position, he acknowledged Hochstetter's tutelage by dropping to his knees in front of the older man and kissing him on the hand.

 Also in 1933, he joined the Nazi Party's foreign organization.
 The following year he became a member of the Sturmabteilung, better known as the SA, Storm Troopers or "brownshirts".
 In 1938 he was promoted again, becoming dean of the medical school.
 This occurred at about the same time as the Anschluss, Germany's annexation of Austria into the Third Reich.

 In his new position, in a supportive political environment, Pernkopf put his Nazi beliefs into action.
 He required medical faculty to declare their ethnic lineage as either "Aryan" or "non-Aryan" and swear loyalty to Nazi leader Adolf Hitler.
 He forwarded a list of those who refused the latter to the university administration, who dismissed them from their jobs.
 This amounted to 77 percent of the faculty, including three Nobel laureates.
 All of the Jewish faculty were removed this way, making Pernkopf the first Austrian medical school dean to do so.